 TIP: Ask a potential list broker how they will prioritise that lists they source when it comes to processing the data for de-duplication.
 Get them to explain their process to you and be sure to ask them if they have agree this with their suppliers?
 If they say yes, confirm it on email – you may need to refer to it later.

 7) RATES OPTIONS AND DATA STRATEGIES

-So you data list broker has passed all the tests, you have a good relationship developing and you have given them the green light to source your data.
+So your data list broker has passed all the tests.
+Moreover, you have a good relationship with developing.
+Finally, you have given them the green light to source your data.
 They have gone away and sourced the best possible data they can and now your list is ready for you to purchase.
 At this stage you will be presented with the following 3 rate options:

-You might then want to introduce some new data for your next campaign, but you do not know if this will be any good, and you do not want to be locked into a 12 month lease if it fails to deliver.
-So you data list broker should negotiate a single use rate while you test its quality.
+You might then want to introduce some new data for your next campaign, but you do not know if this will be any good, and you do not want to be locked into a 12-month lease if it fails to deliver.
+So your data list broker should negotiate a single-use rate while you test its quality.

-Ultimately this means you will be paying as little as possible for your data, minimising the risk of being locked into longer contracts for data that fails to deliver and ensuring a robust data strategy where each campaign you do is made up of: a) test phase data (at single use rates); b) validation phase data (at multiple use rates) and; c) bank list data (at 12 month lease rates).
+Ultimately this means you will be paying as little as possible for your data, minimising the risk of being locked into longer contracts for data that fails to deliver.
+Simultaneously, you’ll ensure a robust data strategy where each campaign you do is made up of: a) test phase data (at single-use rates); b) validation phase data (at multiple-use rates) and; c) bank list data (at 12-month lease rates).
 The idea is that you qualify data and accumulate records to feed into your banker list, ensuring the best possible ROI on your data investments.

 TIP: You should work with your data list broker to develop a data strategy that fits with your business and campaign objectives.
 They should offer you the best rate options for each phase of your strategy.
 If they keep pushing you towards single use, or pulling you away from 12 month lease deals, they may not be acting in your best interests.